 My exercise book for the second half of Year Four (written when I was nine) contained a glossary.
 Being unfamiliar with the word “glossary”, I called it “The Helper of understanding the story’s in this book Dictionary“.

 Most of the entries were diseases.
 Fictional diseases, that I’d made up.
-This would have been around the same age that I asked Uncle Rodney (a doctor) to identify the worst disease he’d ever heard of (he nominated several, but I don’t recall which).
+This would have been around the same age that I asked my uncle (a doctor) to identify the worst disease he’d ever heard of (he nominated several, but I don’t recall which).

 Here are some examples:

 - acetha: a disease inwich a plant grows on the scull and scratches the brain causing things to go out of Control.

 - betstonia: A disease inwich the parts of the body fight with eachother